PyO3/pyo3/guide/src/class.md

     my_field: i32,
 }

-// Take a reference when the underlying `Bound` is irrelevant.
+// Take a reference to Rust data when the Python object is irrelevant.
 #[pyfunction]
 fn increment_field(my_class: &mut MyClass) {
     my_class.my_field += 1;
 }

 // Take a reference wrapper when borrowing should be automatic,
-// but interaction with the underlying `Bound` is desired.
+// but access to the Python object is still needed
 #[pyfunction]
-fn print_field(my_class: PyRef<'_, MyClass>) {
+fn print_field_and_return_me(my_class: PyRef<'_, MyClass>) -> PyRef<'_, MyClass> {
     println!("{}", my_class.my_field);
+    my_class
 }

-// Take a reference to the underlying Bound
-// when borrowing needs to be managed manually.
+// Take (a reference to) a Python object smart pointer when borrowing needs to be managed manually.
 #[pyfunction]
 fn increment_then_print_field(my_class: &Bound<'_, MyClass>) {
     my_class.borrow_mut().my_field += 1;